raytek-cafe/CustomISOs/win7/SiMPLiXED202508/README.md

 Cons:
 - Due to the fact that all updates are uninstallable, the installed disk size suffers from it (the installed size is 19GB)
-- Windows has a 3 day trial instead of a 30 days one.
+- Windows has a 3 day trial instead of a 30 day one.